damms005/simple-db-sync/README.md

 - `rowsToUpdateOnRight`: Rows to be updated on the right table.
 - `rowsToUpdateOnLeft`: Rows to be updated on the left table.
 - `rowsToAddToLeft`: Rows to be added to the left table.

-### getRightTableColumnEquivalence Function

-The `getRightTableColumnEquivalence` function takes a column name from the left table and a mapping of left table columns to right table columns, and returns the equivalent column in the right table.
-If there is no equivalent column in the map, it returns the same column name.

 ## Tests